 Here’s how to keep hackers out:

-- Check Everyone: Use a “Zero Trust” approach, meaning no one gets access until they prove who they are.
+• Check Everyone: Use a “Zero Trust” approach, meaning no one gets access until they prove their identity.

-- Strong Passwords: Use long, unique passwords and add multi-factor authentication (like a code sent to your phone).
+• Strong Passwords: Use long, unique passwords and enable multi-factor authentication (such as a code sent to your phone).

-- Update Software: Keep apps and systems updated to fix bugs.
+• Update Software: Keep apps and systems up to date to fix bugs.

-- Use Security Tools: Tools like antivirus software can catch malware early.
+• Use Security Tools: Antivirus software can catch malware early.

 Attacks in Different Industries